alienhard/notify/README.md

 # AgileZen Notify

-AgileZen Notify is a daemon that creates custom RSS feeds and sends mails for the AgileZen project management service.
+AgileZen Notify is a daemon that creates custom RSS feeds and sends mails for the [AgileZen project management service](http://agilezen.com/).

-AgileZen is a great tool, but currently it lacks decent notification capabilities (when enabled, you get a mail *for each* single change...).
+AgileZen is a great tool, but currently it lacks good, customizable notification capabilities (when enabled, you get a mail *for each* single change...).

 AgileZen Notify allows your team to define who should get notified of what – either through mail or RSS feeds.
 Notify is implemented in Python.
-It listens to the XMPP stream of AgileZen and reads data from their API.
-It is flexible to be customized and extended.
+It listens to the XMPP stream of AgileZen and reads data from their REST API.
+Notify is designed to be customizable and extensible.

 *(AgileZen is copyright Rally Software Development Corp.)*